 Let the first layer set slightly but not harden completely before adding the next.
 This helps the two layers bond together.

-Homemade Dark Chocolate Bark With Peppermint
+Homemade Dark Chocolate Peppermint Bark

 Do You Want to Save This Recipe?